New readers of The ‘Dirty Leeds’ Blog can find Part One HERE

 The game at The Western Community Homes Stadium (tut!) was a bizarre one, well at least it appeared that way to me.
 I’m guessing that listening to a football match via partial commentary whilst watching another one live is probably not the best way to keep track of both games.
 As it turned out Jermaine Beckford had the ball in the net twice in the first 15 minutes, both of which were ruled out for offside, a fact that the Radio Leeds reporter failed to acknowledge on the latter occasion.

-So as Leeds lead 1-0 (at least in a small corner of Spotland anyway) it was becoming apparent that Beckford was having a very busy afternoon, going close on several more occasions and leeds_colchesterworking his way into the referee’s notebook.
+So as Leeds lead 1-0 (at least in a small corner of Spotland anyway) it was becoming apparent that Beckford was having a very busy afternoon, going close on several more occasions and working his way into the referee’s notebook.
 At half time, I had the luxury of an over-heated function room with Gillette Soccer Saturday on screens at each end, my mood was that of confusion and disappointment as Jeff Stelling confirmed that it was indeed goal-less in Suffolk.
 The mid-match fare of pie,chips and gravy improved my outlook on the day somewhat.

 Lured by the more reliable media at BSKYB, I remained in the stuffy function room/Directors suite for the first few minutes of the second half.
 As if the pie wasn’t good enough, Leeds really had taken the lead this time, Bradley Johnson had broken the deadlock with a powerful header from a Robert Snodgrass freekick, his third goal in as many games!
 As is so often the case, I now felt sick.
 It would be easy to blame the pie, but it really was ok.
 No, Leeds now had something to lose and a seventh straight win was within our grasp… this wasn’t the usual Leeds United way, something had to go wrong…